wRothbard/birthstones/README.md

 ### Developer Notes
 xcf file has colors used for manual tinting
+Reference photos: Wikipedia entries for each Gem, and http://geologynerd.tumblr.com/

 (If you rotate the gems, rotation must be applied, since absorption is manually done along object z axis--see "Blender gem tutorial" link below for why)
 Do the following steps to re-render a block: